mellemeewis/final-project/README.md

 The [logo](https://github.com/mellemeewis/final-project/blob/master/doc/icon.png) of this application was designed and created by Merk Marinus Hoeksma.

+## Walktrough Video
+A walktrough video which leads you trough the application can be found [here](https://www.youtube.com/watch?v=4SwBXzBfRMQ&feature=youtu.be)!

 ## Copyright Statement
 Copyright © 2010 by Melle Meewis
 All rights reserved.
 Use of content must retain copyright notice.